typedb/typedb-docs/12-comparisons/02-graph-databases-and-grakn.md

 - And if that child D has a child E
 - Then person A and child E are cousins

 As we can't just represent this logic in a rule in a graph database, we need to explicitly write it in the query itself.
-In this example, this would look like this:
+For this example, this would look like this:

 ```cypher
 MATCH